 The Rev. Colin Mathewson graduated from Valhalla High School in East County, San Diego and Stanford University with a degree in Urban Studies.
 He's since served as a campaign manager, community organizer, press assistant, executive assistant, foundation program officer, and as a volunteer in El Salvador before starting seminary in 2010.
-He and his wife Laurel graduated from The School of Theology of the University of the South in Sewanee, Tennessee in 2013 and served together as deacons and priests at St. Paul's Cathedral until becoming vicars-in-charge at St. Luke’s Episcopal in North Park.
-He also serves as a part-time pastor at St Matthews in National City.
+He and his wife Laurel graduated from The School of Theology of the University of the South in Sewanee, Tennessee in 2013 and served together as deacons and priests at St. Paul's Cathedral until becoming co-pastors at St. Luke’s Episcopal in North Park.
 He and Laurel have two kids who keep them busy and laughing, and Colin enjoys sports, cooking, eating, and reading.
 He also serves as a Navy chaplain in the reserves.
 You can reach him on Facebook, Twitter, email, or cell: 619-977-8173.
 Check out a recent article in the San Diego Reader here.

 Amani Ago, Director for Youth Ministries